Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 Sure, I guess in terms -- first for the first priority, is our portfolio companies, both because those are the companies we know that that so we can get a sense of those opportunities the best and they're in front of us and also because they support both who our existing clients are and our existing investments.

 To the extent that there's capital needs there, we expect to be able to support them.
-Again, almost all of them have mid cap involved in them.
+Again, almost all of them have MidCap involved in them.
 So the amount that AINV will choose to do will just depend on sort of how appealing we think it is, how much pay down activity we've had in that quarter, et cetera.
 But we will lean towards letting other balance sheets put in the extra capital, especially it's sort of the whole facility gets stronger, if you will, the economically and from a credit perspective.

 In terms of new opportunities, I think the whole market for new opportunities is an interesting one, because a lot of people are talking about, they have dry powder and they're ready to invest.
 But there has not been a whole lot actually executed in the market and the market still finding its footing.
 We wouldn't expect obviously, as we're shrinking the portfolio to doing a significant amount of new business.